 |£615,000||Agri-Tech Catalyst Investment from BBSRC and Innovate UK|

 |250,000||Tonnes of apples and pears estimated to be stored each year in the UK|

 |£6 million||Possible savings to the UK’s fresh produce industry|

-The SafePod system, developed at the University of Greenwich’s Natural Resources Institute, finds the perfect storage conditions by monitoring apples’ respiration during storage.
+The SafePod system, built by Storage Control Systems with scientific support from the University of Greenwich’s Natural Resources Institute, finds the perfect storage conditions by monitoring apples’ respiration during storage.
 It detects if the apples become stressed and require more oxygen, and indicates when they have reached the end of their storage life.
 The system reduces waste via spoilage and allows apples to be stored for longer.
 Safepod could be used to improve long-term storage across a range of fresh produce.

-SafePod was developed in collaboration with Sainsbury’s PLC, AC Goatham & Sons, Avalon Produce Ltd, and Storage Control Systems Ltd. The system is now being trialled by apple growers in the UK and North America, with more than 200 units sold or leased in 2019.
+SafePod was developed in collaboration with Sainsbury’s PLC, AC Goatham & Sons and Avalon Produce Ltd. The system is now being trialled by apple growers in the UK and North America, with more than 200 units sold or leased in 2019.